fmay/ziggyusaurus/docs/search/search-slack.md

 ## Multiple Slack Apps
 If you want to have several discreet Slack Apps, no problem.
 You can configure each App with its own / commands and scope permissions.

+## Slack Formatter Block
+The [Slack Block Formatter](/user-guide/block-types/slack/slack-formatter) lets you configure the way data is rendered in Slack.